Revisiting derived crystalline cohomology: Introduction

 \subsection{Structure of article}

 Here is a Leitfaden of the article: \Cref{sec:cat-prep} is devoted to technical preparations.
-We suggest the readers skip it in the first reading. \Cref{sec:ani-pairs-pd-pairs} is devoted to the theory of animated pairs and animated PD-pairs, and to the study of the animated PD-envelope. \Cref{sec:deriv-crys-coh} is devoted to relative animated PD-envelopes, derived crystalline cohomology, cohomology of the affine crystalline site and their comparisons. \Cref{sec:prism} is devoted to animated $\delta$-rings, animated $\delta$-pairs, non-complete animated prisms, non-completed animated prismatic envelope and a variant of the Hodge-Tate comparison. \Cref{app:animation} is a collection of basic facts about animations and projectively generated categories (which we suggest the reader read first if they have not seen this concept before). \Cref{app:symm-mon} is about symmetric monoidal $\infty$-categories, which only play a minor role in this article and the reader should feel free to ignore it.
+We suggest the readers skip it in the first reading. \Cref{sec:ani-pairs-pd-pairs} is devoted to the theory of animated pairs and animated PD-pairs, and to the study of the animated PD-envelope. \Cref{sec:deriv-crys-coh} is devoted to relative animated PD-envelopes, derived crystalline cohomology, cohomology of the affine crystalline site and their comparisons. \Cref{sec:prism} is devoted to animated $\delta$-rings, animated $\delta$-pairs, ``non-complete animated prisms'', non-completed animated prismatic envelope and a variant of the Hodge--Tate comparison. \Cref{app:animation} is a collection of basic facts about animations and projectively generated categories (which we suggest the reader read first if they have not seen this concept before).